delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 point['y'];
 ```

-Again, if we are following the identifier forming rules, we can use the (much
+Again, if we follow the identifier forming rules, we can use the (much
 easier to write) **dot notation** to access the property:

 ```js